-Growing tomatoes indoors is also a great option for gardeners in colder USDA planting zones.
+This is also a great option for gardeners in colder USDA planting zones.
 In the coldest areas frosts may continue into April or May.
-This can make growing warm weather crops such as tomato plants almost impossible.
+This can make growing warm weather crops such as tomato plants in the garden almost impossible.
 Growing tomatoes indoors or undercover is a great way to get around this problem.

-If you want to try growing tomatoes indoors this guide is for you.
+If you want to try growing tomato plants indoors this guide is for you.
 We will discuss everything you need to know, from choosing the right variety to positioning your plants right up until harvest.

-In order to enjoy success growing tomatoes indoors it is important that you select the right type of plant.
+In order to enjoy success it is important that you select the right type of plant.
 Strictly speaking there is no reason why any variety of tomato can’t be successfully cultivated undercover.
 However some varieties and types will be easier than others.

 Smaller varieties such as cherry or plum are preferable.
 These produce smaller fruits and are quicker to ripen.
 They also tend to produce heavier yields than other varieties.